flibbles/tw5-graph/README.md

 For a demonstration and documentation, see the [demo site](https://flibbles.github.io/tw5-graph/).

+**TW5-Graph is still being developed!
+But I'm making a point of not adding features unless someone wants it, so if this plugin doesn't have a feature you think it should have, then open up an issue and make a feature request!**

 ## How to install

 TW5-Graph requires you to install it **and** at least one other plugin wrapping a visualization engine.
 Currently, only one is supported.